projectzen/3-Axis-Prototyping-Machine/README.md

-Project Zen 3D Printer/3-axis control system
+Welcome
 ==========
-In this repository are the CAD files for the 3D printer/3-axis control system built by Project Zen, a group of four students at The Ohio State University dedicated to advancing the hardware hacking community at and beyond the university.
-We are big advocates of Open Source hardware and software.
+In this repository are the CAD files for the 3-Axis Prototyping Machine built and designed by Project Zen, a group of four students at The Ohio State University dedicated to advancing the hardware hacking community at and beyond the university.
+We are huge advocates of Open Source hardware and software.
 Our majors include Electrical Engineering, Computer Science & Engineering and Electrical & Computer Engineering.

 What is it?
 ===========